taviso/lotusdrv/README.md

 # Building

+> If you just want a binary to try, check out the Releases section.

+Note that this code isn't really ready for non-developer use yet, but you're welcome to try it out and tell me about any visual glitches or crashes!

 I wrote the code on Linux, and then used dosemu to run the old toolchain.

 For example, you can run tasm from a Makefile like `dosemu -dumb -E "tasm ..."`